dariofad/dariofad.github.io/about.markdown

 `Teaching experience`

-Teaching assistant, courses at University of Bergamo
+Teaching assistant, University of Bergamo

 *
 **Introduction to programming in Python**